pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0124.md

-We do this only a few times a year: we‘re having a [rare, Point-Free sale](/discounts/cyber-monday-2023) this Cyber Monday by offering 30% of the first year of your subscription!
+We do this only a few times a year: we‘re having a [rare, Point-Free sale](/discounts/cyber-monday-2023) this Cyber Monday by offering 30% off the first year of your subscription!

 [[Subscribe today!]](/discounts/cyber-monday-2023)